Discover Dry Needling Gold Coast

 With over 15 years of experience in acupuncture and dry needling, Adam specializes in helping patients recover from muscle pain and injuries.
 Having trained extensively in manual therapy, sports rehabilitation, and pain science, he brings a results-driven approach to every treatment.

 Adam understands firsthand the frustration of pain—he has worked through his own sports injuries and recovery challenges.
-His goal is simple: to help you move better, feel stronger, and get back to what you love without pain holding you back.
+Drawing from both dry needling and broader acupuncture Gold Coast therapies, he’s committed to helping you move better, feel stronger, and get back to what you love without pain holding you back.

 Adam at Traditional Acupuncture Clinic is absolutely amazing!
 He genuinely cares and tries his best to provide a very high standard of service… Adam is a real professional, passionate about his work and helping people!
 Absolutely recommend!